-You can specify what keywords Twilio will interpret as opt-in keywords.
-When one of your users sends an opt-in keyword, Twilio removes the blocked number entry containing the user’s number (if it exists) and sends the message you defined to notify the customer that they have opted back in.
+You can specify which keywords Twilio will interpret as Opt-in keywords.
+When one of your users sends an Opt-in keyword, Twilio removes the blocked number entry containing the user’s number (if it exists) and sends the confirmation message that you define.
+This confirmation message notifies the customer that they have opted back in.
 Any subsequent outgoing messages to this user from your account will not be blocked.

 With help keywords, you can give your end users more information as to who owns a particular number as well as what actions are available.
 When Twilio receives a help keyword from one of your users, there is no impact on the block list.
 However, if the user has opted out previously, they won't receive your defined help message in response.